ProfessionalWiki/chameleon/README.md

 ## Contact

 [Paid professional support](https://professional.wiki/en/mediawiki-theme-development) is avilable via [Professional Wiki](https://professional.wiki/), the maintainer of Chameleon.
+This includes installation, customization, and theme development.

 For bug reports and feature requests, please see if it is already reported on the list of [open bugs][open bugs].
 If not, [report it][report bugs].
 Also see the